Hollenberg Pony Express Station - Hanover, Kansas

 But one website did seem a bit more serious, so I risked looking foolish and asked the volunteers working at Hollenberg Station about the ghost stories.
 The staff said that a book was published that said the station is haunted, but that so far as they knew, no one has ever reported unusual sightings or sounds.
 One woman did say that Hollenberg Station feels a bit spooky when you are there alone and it is quiet.
 But nothing more.

 The director of Hollenberg Station was absent the day I visited, but the volunteers reported that he is skeptical about the ghost stories.
-He has said that he might stay overnight at the station to dispel rumors, but he hadn't done that as of March of 2006.
+He has said that he might stay overnight at the station to dispel rumors, but he hadn't done that as of that time.
 I suggested they make some "Haunted Hollenberg Pony Express Station" T-shirts.
 Ghosts sell!

 Hollenberg Pony Express Station is just north of Hanover off Kansas Highway 148, one mile east on K-243.
 The grounds and exterior of the Station can been visited when the site is closed and there is a picnic area.